VerifiedInc/acme-demo-verifier-server/README.md

 - our custom adatper to help feathers and mikroORM play nice together

 ### Unum ID types
-- our shared types library, so you won't have to redefine the interface for a PresentationRequest again
+- our shared types library, so you won't have to redefine the interface for a PresentationRequest again.
+Info can be found [here](https://www.npmjs.com/package/@unumid/types).

 ### ESLint
 - configured for TypeScript and [semistandard](https://github.com/standard/semistandard)